 Thus, you can have a clean reinstallation of Google Drive.
 You can choose to install the version you just get rid of; you can install the very latest version for it may have solved the Google Drive not Syncing Windows 10 problem; you can just install the older version from which you upgraded to the useless version; or, you may try this old version provided by a user and tested well by a great of many users.

 During installation, the Windows Firewall or other antivirus software on your computer may prevent you from installing Google Drive.
 In such a situation, you can turn off the Firewall or disable the antivirus program and keep the process going.
 After reinstallation, you can turn on the security and disable the automatic update/upgrade of the Google Drive/Synchronize for the PC.
 Then, the new installed Google Drive should work.

 The problem may be the LOCALE of the program.
 Check the log file to confirm the problem.
 If it is so, entered this command into CMD:

-If command prompt is difficult for you, then, you can do like this:
+If a command prompt is difficult for you, then, you can do like this:

 1. Change the language to the English United States from Control Panel.
 (In the middle the OS makes an update of the language package).

-2. Then restart the computer, sign in with user when Google Drive asks for User and Password.
+2. Then restart the computer, sign in with the user when Google Drive asks for the User and Password.

 3. Finally, configure the language back to your own language, restart the PC and then Google Drive should works as it should be!

 Note: It is not a good way to disable all security guards all the time.
 If your Google Drive only works when firewall is shut off, then you should disable security and use Google Drive when you need it.
 After the operation is done, you need to restore the security settings to itsr original state.
 Yes, this is not convenient for most users.
 So, just do this until you find another workaround.

 Delete folder "C:\Users\user\AppData\Local\Google\Drive" and then install Google Drive.